 06 of 07

-It's not Christmas without a tree.
-But it wasn't always that way.
-Early European pagans would use evergreen branches to brighten up their homes during dreary winter months.
-The tradition of having a tree in the home is somewhat new.
-Germany developed the Christmas tree tradition during the 16th century.
+It's not Christmas without a tree, but that wasn't always the case.
+Early European pagans would use evergreen branches to brighten up their homes during dreary winter month; however, Germany developed the Christmas tree tradition during the 16th century.
 It's said that a German theologian and religious reformer walking home on a winter night was inspired by the beauty of stars twinkling through evergreen tree branches.
 He recreated the optimism he felt by erecting a tree with candles in his family's living room.
 Though it took a while for Christian Americans to forget about how the tradition began with non-Christian pagans, the Christmas tree trend finally became widely accepted in this country by the early 20th century.

 07 of 07